 Now imagine staying on the edge while a friend sits near the middle, directly in line with you.
 As both of you spin around counterclockwise, you toss a tennis ball to your friend.
 Even though you threw the ball in straight line toward the center, you will find that the ball ends up veering to the right, landing in front of your friend instead of in his or her hands.

-This is because when the ball was tossed it was moving at the same speed as you were on the edge.
-When the ball leaves your hands, it maintains this angular momentum as it flies through the air toward your friend.
-But since your friend is rotating at a slower rate than you on the edge, he is not going fast enough to catch up in time to a faster moving ball.
+This is because when the ball was tossed, it was moving at the same speed as you, meaning it has some angular momentum.
+As the ball leaves your hands, it maintains this angular momentum as it flies through the air toward your friend.
+But since your friend is rotating at a slower rate than you, he or she is not going fast enough to catch up in time to a faster moving ball.

 To understand how the Coriolis Effect works on earth, simply take the merry-go-round idea and apply it to a 3-dimensional rotating body.
 This means that if you are standing at the equator, you are moving faster to the East (rotation of the Earth) than someone who is standing in Kansas, for instance.
 If it were possible to throw a tennis ball hundreds of miles, you could try throwing the ball from the equator to your friend and again find that the ball lands to the right of them instead of in their hands.
 The image below illustrates this idea.

 When hurricanes form, they easily can be hundreds of miles in diameter.
-In fact, five hurricanes had a diameter larger than 775 miles, with Hurricane Sandy in 2012 being the largest so far (945 miles across).
+In fact, quite a few hurricanes have had a diameter near 1,000 miles across.
 At the center of every hurricane is an area of low pressure surrounded by high pressure air.
 This causes the high pressure air around the center to rush inward.

 As the wind rushes toward the center it experiences the same effect that the tennis ball does as it’s tossed to your friend in the middle of a merry-go-round or in the middle of America.
 The closer the wind moves toward the center, the more it starts to veer off to the right as it maintains its angular momentum.
 It is precisely this veering motion that gives a hurricane its counterclockwise rotation in the northern hemisphere.
 For hurricanes that form south of the equator, the same effect is in play but in the opposite direction; this means that hurricanes in the southern hemisphere will rotate clockwise.